On Patrol: Live: Development

-On Patrol: Live was renewed for an additional 90-episodes on February 14, which is set to keep the series on the air through January 2024.
-The initial 60-episode order would have expired with the with the February 25, 2023, episode of the series.
+On Patrol: Live was renewed for an additional 90-episodes on February 14, 2023, which kept the series on the air through January 2024.
+The initial 60-episode order would have expired with the February 25, 2023, episode of the series.
+Larkin reported in July 2023 that he would scaling back his time on the series to "enjoy time with family, friends and other adventures".
+During this time a series of guest hosts appeared on the series while Larkin began hosting a new series on Fox Nation titled Crime Cam 24/7.
+He had previously hosted PD Cam, a similar series and spinoff of Live PD between 2018 and 2020.
+Executive producer Dan Cesareo departed MGM Alternative in July 2023 after the end of five-year deal signed in 2018 resulting in the sale of Big Fish Entertainment to MGM, but will continue to oversee On Patrol: Live alongside his successor Lucilla D'Agostino, who is also an executive producer on the series.
+Another set of 90-episodes were ordered on January 12, 2024, which comprised the series third season and ran through January 2025.
+Larkin's spot was later permanently filled by Tom Rizzo, from the Howell Township Police Department.
+On January 28, 2025, an additional order of 90-episodes was announced, covering On Patrol: Live's fourth season over 270 hours of programming.

 A&E Networks lawsuit

 A&E Networks, the parent company of the A&E network, filed a lawsuit in August 2022, against Reelz, Big Fish Entertainment, and Half Moon Pictures, alleging that it was a "blatant rip-off" of Live PD, infringed on their intellectual property, and calling for the series to stop production.
 According to the court filing, A&E retained all rights to commission new episodes of the series and had not authorized Reelz or Big Fish Entertainment to continue production.
 Prior to its airing A&E sent Reelz cease-and-desist letters which they say were ignored, with the exception of a name change from its working title of PD Live, a reverse of Live PD.

 The lawsuit further says that On Patrol: Live features many of the same segments as Live PD; as well as similar graphics, captions, and credits.
 It also mentions that the series airs in the same timeslot, tarnishes A&E's reputation as a result of technical difficulties, and confuses viewers due to news articles describing it as an official revival.
 Reelz responded to a request for comment stating that "ReelzChannel, LLC, has not been served with nor had an opportunity to review the Complaint in detail, and thus has no comment at this time beyond denying liability and expressing its ongoing commitment to On Patrol: Live."
-Despite the lawsuit, A&E and Big Fish continue to cooperate on production of Court Night Live, a court show which has served as a de facto "spiritual successor" replacement of Live PD.
-Big Fish Entertainment disputed A&E's allegations of copyright violations, calling the lawsuit "meritless" in a December 2022 court filing.